kemahlitos/flight-route-finder/README.md

 ---

-## Notes on Authorship
+## Notes

-This project was originally provided as a structured programming assignment specification.

-All core logic, data structure implementations, and system behavior were implemented by me by completing the missing components and integrating the overall design into a working flight route finder.

-Test data and the original evaluation environment are not included.
+The focus of this repository is on **data structure design, algorithmic reasoning, and system-level implementation** inspired by real-world flight route planning systems.